 It’s also useful to note features that are only “premium” because of contrast.
 In other words, a company can offer “increased speed” as a premium feature.
 But is the “increased speed” because the other plans are slow or because there is a substantial change in the account?
 In short – always ask why before buying the benefit.

 - InMotion Hosting has the Pro plan & renews at $23.99/mo.

 - SiteGround has the GoGeek plan & renews at $39.95/mo.*

 *I’d also include SiteGround’s GrowBig plan $19.95/mo in this group.

-InMotion’s third tier has no caps on core hosting features and adds additional support promises.
+InMotion Hosting’s third tier the increased caps mentioned above and adds additional support promises.
 They also increase the default allocation of memory and CPUs to your account.

 SiteGround’s second and third tiers add several layers of worthwhile premium features, but it’s also by far the most expensive compared to InMotion.

-I’d lean to InMotion because their add-ons are more compelling for the price.
+I’d lean to InMotion Hosting because their add-ons are more compelling for the price.

-SiteGround’s third tier is worth the money if you know that you want the convenience of pre-built staging, Git Repo Creation, and wildcard SSLs…even though that advantage disappears if you look at InMotion’s WordPress Hosting plans.
+SiteGround’s third tier is worth the money if you know that you want the convenience of pre-built staging, Git Repo Creation, and wildcard SSLs…even though that advantage disappears if you look at InMotion Hosting’s WordPress Hosting plans.

 All that said – there is much more to a hosting platform than simply price.
 Let’s look at other areas among the three companies.